anaclumos/nixos/README.md

 - Hyper Key combined with several alphabets are mapped to opening or focusing windows.
 - For example, Hyper + J opens or focuses Chrome.

-## Language Switching inspired from Kana Keys
+## Language Switching inspired from Kana Keys (Not Implemented Yet)

 - Left Command clicked alone always switches to English.
 - Right Alt clicked alone always switches to Korean.